hachibeeDI/mayoiga/README.md

 With less boilerplate code!!

-You can see more working demo (under the example directory)[example/src/demo-app.tsx] .
+You can see more working demo [under the example directory](example/src/demo-app.tsx) .

 ## Conceptual sample